ufs-community/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

 same PETs).
 An example of a global five-component coupled configuration ``ufs.configure`` appears at the end of this section.

-FV3atm
+UFSATM
 ^^^^^^

-The FV3atm component consists of one or more forecast grid components and write grid components.
+The UFSATM component consists of one or more forecast grid components and write grid components.

 The MPI tasks for the forecast grid components are specified in the